 The strategy doesn’t appear to have worked well.
-Sweden’s death rate has been far higher than in neighboring Denmark, Finland, and Norway (figure 5 above).
+Sweden’s death rate has been far higher than in neighboring Denmark, Finland, and Norway (figure 5).
 And there has been no apparent economic benefit; Sweden’s economic contraction has been very similar in magnitude to those of its neighbors.
-In addition, attempts to gauge the prevalence of Covid-19 antibodies among the Swedish population suggest the country remains a long way from herd immunity.16
+In addition, attempts to gauge the prevalence of Covid-19 antibodies among the Swedish population suggest the country remains a long way from herd immunity.15

-For most of the past year Germany’s performance has been perhaps even more impressive, given that it is a large nation connected by land to an array of other countries from which there is, in principle, freedom of movement.
+For most of the past year Germany’s performance also was impressive, given that it is a large nation connected by land to an array of other countries from which there is, in principle, freedom of movement.
 It was early (February 28) to take precautions to prevent travelers into the country from spreading the virus, it was early to impose a contact ban (March 22), it ramped up testing volume rapidly and offered tests for free, and, perhaps most important, it made a special effort to prevent the spread of the virus in elderly facilities.17 Until recently, Germany’s number of cases and deaths were relatively low compared to other rich democracies.
 Still, Germany was hit hard by the third wave beginning in winter 2020.

 MITIGATING THE ECONOMIC DAMAGE